PBS and RPBS Section 85 Date of Supply Data

 These reports contain summarised information on the number of prescriptions, total cost, government and patient contributions to total cost, and the derived pharmacy mark-up for PBS and RPBS Section 85 prescriptions supplied in Australia.
 From 1 January 2016, the data also includes the net amount paid by the patient.

 Totals for each of these quantities are provided by PBS item code, patient category, and month.
 Reports by both date of supply and date of processing are provided.
-However, date of processing data is not being updated after January 2018 due to changes in the underlying data supplied by the Department of Human Services (DHS).
+However, date of processing data is not being updated after January 2018 due to changes in the underlying data supplied by Services Australia.
 Please see the explanatory notes for details on the differences between the date of supply and the date of processing reports, and for more information on the reason for the discontinuation of the date of processing report.

 The date of supply report is updated each month, once new data is available.
 The date of processing report is no longer being updated with new data.

 This information is provided by the Department of Health to facilitate health policy research and analysis.
 Published work which reproduces this data in whole or part, including in aggregated form, should cite the Department of Health as the source.
 An appropriate citation is:

 Pharmaceutical Benefits Scheme and Repatriation Pharmaceutical Benefits Scheme Section 85 Supply Data, Australian Government Department of Health, www.pbs.gov.au

 Analysis based on Pharmaceutical Benefits Scheme and Repatriation Pharmaceutical Benefits Scheme Section 85 Supply Data, Australian Government Department of Health, www.pbs.gov.au

 Changes from March 2018 affecting the comparability of date of supply data